top of page

 The Historic Estate and its Architectural Legacy

-• The Oldfield Estate is a landmark Arts & Crafts mansion on the Saanich Peninsula, originally designed in 1914 by renowned British Columbia architect Samuel Maclure (with contributions from his assistant Ross Lort).
-The home and grounds hold significant historical value due to Maclure’s mastery of the Arts & Crafts style—characterized by handcrafted details, natural materials, and integration with the landscape—and the prominent Oldfield family, who commissioned and inhabited the property for multiple generations.
+The Oldfield Estate is a landmark Arts & Crafts mansion on the Saanich Peninsula, originally designed in 1914 by renowned British Columbia architect Samuel Maclure, with contributions from his assistant Ross Lort.
+The home and grounds hold significant historical value due to Maclure’s mastery of the Arts & Crafts style, characterized by handcrafted details, natural materials, and integration with the landscape, as well as the prominent Oldfield family, who commissioned and inhabited the property for multiple generations.

 A standout element of the renovation was the integration of the imported 17th-century Gothic limestone remnants.
 These doorways, windows, and archways—once integral to a European cathedral—had been disassembled and shipped across the Atlantic, eventually finding their way to the estate.
 The vision was to rebuild them as freestanding garden features, creating a timeless, romantic focal point amid the new landscaping.
-The owners turned to Stone & Trowel (with Lennox Masonry’s masonry foundation) for this highly specialized work, recognizing our expertise in heritage stone restoration and ability to handle delicate, historically significant materials.
+The owners turned to Stone & Trowel for heritage consulting and technical direction, recognizing the need for careful planning, historical sensitivity, and material expertise before any restoration work could begin.

-• Working with 17th-century limestone presented extraordinary challenges.
-These stones were irreplaceable—hand-carved centuries ago with techniques lost to time—and any damage could diminish their cultural and aesthetic value forever.
-The remnants had been designed as part of a larger structure, originally supported by buttresses, stained glass, and surrounding masonry, so they lacked inherent stability when freestanding.
+Working with 17th-century limestone presented extraordinary challenges.
+These stones were irreplaceable, hand-carved centuries ago with techniques lost to time, and any damage could diminish their cultural and aesthetic value forever.
+The remnants had originally been designed as part of a larger structure, supported by buttresses, stained glass, and surrounding masonry, so they lacked inherent stability when placed in a freestanding garden context.

 Key difficulties included:

-• Weight and Scale: Individual pieces (bases, capstones, arches) weighed a ton or more, requiring heavy lifting equipment (cranes and forklifts) and precise stabilization during assembly.
+• Weight and scale: Individual pieces, including bases, capstones, and arches, weighed a ton or more, requiring heavy lifting equipment and precise stabilization during assembly.

-• Missing Elements: The arches and rounded window were incomplete, necessitating custom shaping of replacement stones from spare limestone pieces—requiring skilled hand-cutting and matching.
+• Missing elements: The arches and rounded window were incomplete, requiring custom shaping of replacement stones from spare limestone pieces and careful hand-cutting to match the original profiles, textures, and patina.

-• Material Compatibility: Modern Portland cement would overpower and crack the soft limestone; a custom lime-based mortar formulation was essential to ensure breathability, flexibility, and long-term harmony.
+• Material compatibility: Modern Portland cement would have overwhelmed and cracked the soft limestone, so a custom lime-based mortar formulation was needed to ensure breathability, flexibility, and long-term harmony.

-• Structural Support: Without original buttresses, the archways and window needed innovative modern reinforcements (custom steel strapping, ties, and buttresses) hidden or minimized to preserve authenticity.
+• Structural support: Without the original buttresses, the archways and window needed modern reinforcement through custom steel strapping, ties, and hidden support strategies that would preserve the look of the historic stone.

-• Site Conditions: The garden locations required deep excavation to bedrock for stable concrete footers, plus careful planning to avoid damaging the estate’s new landscaping.
+• Site conditions: The garden locations required deep excavation to bedrock for stable concrete footers, along with careful coordination to avoid damaging the estate’s new landscaping.

-The project demanded not only traditional masonry craftsmanship but also engineering foresight, research (including library dives into Gothic construction), and close collaboration with the owners and a skilled lift operator (the homeowner’s brother-in-law).
+The project demanded not only traditional masonry craftsmanship but also engineering foresight, research, and close collaboration with the owners and the crew responsible for the physical installation.

 Each feature’s location was excavated several feet deep until bedrock was reached.
 Aggregates were placed and compacted, followed by pouring large, reinforced concrete footers to provide a level, stable base capable of supporting the immense weight without settling.

 The doorways were the heaviest components.
-Using cranes and multiple heavy-duty straps, each piece (bases to capstones) was lifted into position.
+Using cranes and multiple heavy-duty straps, each piece from base to capstone was lifted into position.
 Lime mortar provided a level bedding surface, while the crane held elements steady during curing.
 Accurate measurements and steady crane operation were critical to avoid misalignment or damage.

-The most intricate element: pieces were aligned from the base, built upward from the center outward (to support the upper sides), and encased in a custom steel plate/strap system screwed into place.
+The most intricate element was the rounded window.
+Pieces were aligned from the base and built upward from the center outward to support the upper sides, then encased in a custom steel plate and strap system screwed into place.
 This preserved the original form while ensuring long-term upright stability.

-All joints were tooled and cleaned; the structures were made safe for children to play near while maintaining an authentic, buttress-free appearance.
-The goal was longevity—ensuring these relics stand for generations without visible modern intrusions.
+All joints were tooled and cleaned, and the structures were made safe for children to play near while maintaining an authentic, buttress-free appearance.
+The goal was longevity, ensuring these relics would stand for generations without visible modern intrusions.

 Lasting Impact & Lessons Learned

-• The restored limestone features now serve as stunning garden focal points at the Oldfield Estate, harmonizing with the renovated Maclure mansion and sprawling grounds.
+The restored limestone features now serve as striking garden focal points at the Oldfield Estate, harmonizing with the renovated Maclure mansion and sprawling grounds.
 The project preserved irreplaceable 17th-century craftsmanship while demonstrating how heritage restoration can enhance modern living spaces.

 The owners were thrilled with the outcome: the garden gained timeless elegance, and the estate’s heritage value was elevated.
-The project qualified for potential heritage incentives and showcased how thoughtful restoration can save significant costs (through careful planning and grant opportunities) while achieving superior longevity.
+The project also highlighted how thoughtful restoration can save significant costs through careful planning and better decision-making, while achieving superior longevity.

 17th-Century limestone cathedral remnants being restored by Stone & Trowel in Saanich BC

 If you’re considering a similar heritage restoration in Greater Victoria, Vancouver Island, or Vancouver BC—whether rebuilding stone features, repointing historic masonry, or integrating antique elements—contact Stone & Trowel for a consultation.
-We bring the same dedication, research, and craftsmanship to every project.
+We bring the same dedication, research, and level of detail to every consulting project.

 Request A Consultation